elizhyu/elizhyu.github.io/resume.md

 ## SUMMARY

-I am currently a Firmware Engineer at Texas Instruments, working on Custom Firmware Development in Battery Fuel Gauges team.
+I am currently a Senior Firmware Engineer at Texas Instruments, working on Custom Firmware Development in Battery Fuel Gauges team.
 I graduated from Georgia Institute of Technology as an Electrical and Computer Engineering Master student, specializing in VLSI design, and I finished my Bachelor's degree in Electrical and Computer Engineering Technology at Purdue University specializing in embedded systems.

 <!---
 {: .box-note}